octelium/octelium/README.md

 - **What is the current status of the project?**

   It's now in public beta.
 It's basically v1.0 but with bugs.
 The architecture, main features and APIs had been stabilized before the project was open sourced and made publicly available.

-- **Why are there so few commits for such a big project?**

-  Octelium has been in active development since early 2020 with nearly 9000 manual commits but was only open sourced in May 2025 in a new repository when it became mature and stable enough.

 - **Who's behind this project?**